-As a solo artist performing piano and live electronics, her passions lie in the duality between the classical and electronica worlds, moving picture and her love for the piano.
-Having studied continuous music for piano with Erased Tapes artist Lubomyr Melnyk, she has performed alongside artists such as Talvin Singh, Gabríel Ólafs, Mara Simpson, Throwing Snow and TSHA at venues and festivals such as Union Chapel, Butley Priory, Cheltenham International Music Festival and BEaST Electronic Music Festival.
-Alexandra performed tibetan bowl in Towards Silence for the John Tavener Memorial Concert at Gloucester Cathedral.
-She was commissioned to write a dance track Prana for Fiya House at Sadlers Wells Breakin’ Convention 19, released featuring composer and vocalist Suvi-Eeva (featured on HANNA series).
-2019 also saw her debut release as an artist 19-88, with rework collaborations by Fuchsklang Musik’s Phaebel, Mara Simpson, Frances Shelley and Freddie Prest.
-2020 will see the release of her album 2 Years Stranger.
+As a solo artist and multi-instrumentalist, Alexandra plays instruments, live electronics and everyday sounds in her shows.
+Alexandra’s passions lie in the duality between the classical and electronica worlds, moving picture and her love for the piano.
+Her music has been described by The White Room Magazine as “majestic, at times monumental…the force and vastness of nature”.
+She has performed all over UK alongside artists such as Talvin Singh, Melissa Parmenter, Gabríel Ólafs, Mara Simpson, Throwing Snow and TSHA at venues and festivals such as Union Chapel, Butley Priory, Cheltenham International Music Festival, Brudenell Social Club and Bristol Old Vic.
+Alexandra performed tibetan bowl in Towards Silence for the John Tavener Memorial Concert.
+She was commissioned to write a dance track Prana for Fiya House at Sadlers Wells Breakin’ Convention 19, released featuring composer and vocalist Suvi-Eeva (HANNA series, Amazon Prime).

 No scores listed.